StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/FEEDBACK.md

    - /agentsTotalClaimCost - returns a map of agent ID's and their total claim cost
    - /disasterClaimDensity/{id} - returns the density of the given disaster ID based on the number of claims and the impact radius

-   This could be further extended to include persistent data through a database rather than json files, or even creating a front end to view/edit the data.
-However, given the time constraints for this competition, this were not feasible to implement.
+   This could be further extended to include persistent data through a database rather than just json files, or even creating a front end to view/edit the data.
+However, given the time constraints for this competition, these were not feasible to implement.

 5. Any feedback for the coding competition?
 Things you would like to see in future events?

    One thing in particular that I think could be better is ensuring that the test cases and skeleton code are bug free.
 While I know that programming certainly comes along with bugs, it felt as though there were many issues, some of which weren't being resolved until towards the end of the competition.
+This made it difficult to complete all tasks in an efficient manner and I could not complete one of the test cases at all prior to submission due to this.

+   Overall though this was a very fun competition!

 This form can also be emailed to [codingcompetition@statefarm.com](mailto:codingcompetition@statefarm.com).
 Just make sure that you include a link to your GitHub pull requests.